Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 With the Galaxy S21 Plus, Samsung has brought an all-round solid flagship smartphone onto the market, which is particularly impressive with an excellent display, great speakers, future-proof performance, decent battery life and a good main camera.
 In terms of zoom, display resolution and loading speed, however, you have to cut back on the S21 Ultra and the competition.

-Currently, 850 euros have to be put on the table, which is significantly less than the RRP of 1.049 euros.
-Nevertheless, I still find the price a bit too high, because a OnePlus 9 Pro with a higher display resolution, slightly better cameras, faster loading speeds and an even more pleasant design is currently available for only 800 euros.
-The battery life is not really convincing here, but due to the points just mentioned and the lower price, I would currently go for the OnePlus 9 Pro to grab.
+Currently, you have to pay 850 euros, which is significantly less than the RRP of 1.049 euros.
+Nevertheless, I still think the price is a bit too high, because a OnePlus 9 Pro with a higher display resolution, slightly better cameras, faster charging speeds and an even more pleasant design is currently available for just 800 euros.
+Although the battery life is not really convincing, due to the points mentioned above and the lower price, I would currently go for the OnePlus 9 Pro.

 The Xiaomi Mi 11 should of course not be forgotten either.
 This costs 700 euros, cannot quite keep up with the cameras in terms of the S21 Plus, but it also offers a strong overall package and is also equipped with the best speakers.
 However, if you want an even larger smartphone with better zoom, S-Pen support and a slightly better display, you should definitely take 150 euros more and grab the Galaxy S21 Ultra.